fourstix/Elfos-I2C-Libraries/I2C_API.md

 # Elf/OS I2C API
-Library API functions for using various I2C devices with an 1802-Mini with the PIO and I2C expansion boards.
+API functions for using various I2C devices with an 1802-Mini with the PIO and I2C expansion boards.

 Platform
 --------